 Housing Questionnaire: Charter School shall administer a housing questionnaire for purposes of identifying homeless children and youth.
 Charter School shall ensure that the housing questionnaire is based on the best practices developed by the CDE.
 Charter School shall annually provide the housing questionnaire to all parents/guardians of students and to all unaccompanied youths at Charter School.
 The housing questionnaire shall include an explanation of the rights and protections a student has as a homeless child or youth or as an unaccompanied youth.
-The housing questionnaire shall be available in paper form.
 The housing questionnaire shall be available in English, and if fifteen (15) percent or more of the students enrolled at Charter School speak a single primary language other than English, it shall also be written in the primary language.
 The questionnaire shall be translated into other languages upon request of a student's parent/guardian or an unaccompanied youth.
 Charter School shall collect the completed housing questionnaires and annually report to the CDE the number of homeless children and youths and unaccompanied youths enrolled.
 (Education Code Section 48851.)